Tommy-Long4358/Brain-Anomaly-Detection/README.md

 - Normal data for thresholding: 200 images

 ## Training
 The model was trained exclusively on normal brain MRI train images.
 This allowed the model to be able to reconstruct normal brain MRI images with a low reconstruction error.
 I also used a validation set mixed with normal and tumor images to ensure that my model is able to differeniate between the two.
+Because ResNet50 is a bigger model with over 20M parameters, I trained the model for around 80 epochs.

 ![Training Graph](assets/train_results.png)

 ## Inference
 The model was able to reconstruct normal images, but with noise.
+It captured some of the important details or outlines.
 This means that reconstruction loss was low.

 ![Reconstruction Normal Image Output](assets/reconstruction_normal_img.png)